SidOfc/cani/README.md

 for `bash`, `fish`, and `zsh`.
 [Caniuse data (1.7MB)](https://github.com/Fyrd/caniuse/blob/master/data.json) is fetched and updated automatically on a regular interval together with completions.

+## Latest changes

+### 06-10-2018 VERSION 0.5.4

+- Fixed issue where `system` prints the version of fzf before running the command.
+- When multiple matches are found for a given query: `cani use shadow`, an fzf window will now be opened with results filtered by the text `shadow` as initial query string.

 ## Installation

 Add this line to your application's Gemfile: